How to Photograph Your Preemie in the NICU

 Whatever monitors and machines that are needed, their bed be it a bassinet, isolate, or open crib, the chair you spend all those hours cuddling them and sitting beside them watching them sleep, the little décor details you brought from home to make it feel more cozy.

-Take photos of the daily white board so you can remember the little big details like weight, staff, and goals or notes the nurses right for you.
+Take photos of the daily white board so you can remember the little big details like weight, staff, and goals or notes the nurses write for you.
 Whenever I do a NICU session for families, the board is always the first thing I capture so I can remember how much baby weighed during the session so I’m sure it’ll be even more handy for parents!

 Side note: take a photo of the check in desk, the wash station (don’t be afraid to ask a staff member take a photo of you washing your hands!), the hallways down to your baby’s room, you’re going to want to remember it all, I promise!